Are you wondering whether you should carry a 5 wood vs 3 hybrid?

 The 5 wood does offer some advantages off the tee and can be a great option out of the fairway as well, depending on your skill level.

-Most PGA Tour players carry a 5 wood over a 3 hybrid.
+Most PGA Tour players carry a 5 wood vs 3 hybrid.

 Here are some of the top benefits for both the 5 wood and the 3 hybrid.